Vancouverism: Planning process

-One of the circumstances allowing the development of Vancouverism was the discretionary planning process implemented by the city.
-The planning process of Vancouver is based on collaboration by aligning the development goals of the city prior to determining the particular actions for individual drivers.
-Following the extended public outcry over a freeway and development program known as Project 200, Vancouver voted The Electors' Action Movement (TEAM) into power.
-TEAM ran on a platform of implementing more stringent design criteria and oversight to city developments.
-Development along South False Creek is the ideal urban form advocated by TEAM.
-The South False Creek development is characterized by low-density, mixed use and mixed-income residential properties with a high level of access to amenities.
+One of the circumstances that allows the development of Vancouverism is more discretionary planning processes by the city.
+For instance, the planning process of Vancouver is based on collaboration by aligning the development goals of the city prior to determining the particular actions for individual drivers.
+Following the extended public outcry over a freeway and development program known as Project 200, Vancouver voted the centrist political party The Electors' Action Movement (TEAM) into the Vancouver city council, which ran on a platform of implementing more stringent design criteria and oversight to city developments.
 As well as favouring the urban form found along South False Creek, TEAM implemented significant reforms to the planning process.
 Discretionary planning allows the automatic approval of small developments that conform to the existing building codes.
-Larger projects are subject to the design review of the planning department.
-The planning department is empowered to make decisions that will force developments to conform to certain design guidelines.
+Larger projects are subject to the design review of the planning department, which is empowered to make decisions that will force developments to conform to certain design guidelines.